dominicm00/website/posts/convenience-is-a-bad-goal.md

 Convenience, and particularly technological convenience, is used to hide real costs.
 When you order delivery you no longer interact with the restaurant or delivery driver.
 When you buy on Amazon you no longer interact with a store and cashier.
-Business externalities are purposely hidden from you so that they don't factor into your mental calculus.
+Businesses intentionally hide these externalities so they don't factor into your mental calculus.
 Abstracting away the costs involved in business and reducing everything to a monetary exchange robs individuals of agency and importance.

 ## Consumerism